Betakontext/rgbtoxyzpointcloud/readme.txt

 https://rgbtoxyzpointcloud.vercel.app/

-The main branch contains the files for the last stable online Version using vercel.com for deployment, cache API and local storage for the uploaded images to create a *.json with rgb values used as xyz coordinates to process the pointcloud.
+The main branch contains the files for the last stable online Version using vercel.com for deployment, cache API and local storage for the uploaded images to create a storage for the rgb values, used as xyz coordinates to process the pointcloud.

 ------------------